7k+

 Three concentric markets.
 Superset has commercial validation in all three already.

 Near term — tokenmaxxers.
 Individual engineers paying $200+/month for Claude Code or Codex who would happily run more agents if the friction were lower.
-7k+ DAUs growing 50%+ week-over-week, 10.8k stars, and front-page HN inside five months — the natural-demand signal.[6][14]
+7k+ DAUs growing 30% week-over-week, 11.8k stars, and front-page HN inside five months — the natural-demand signal.[6][14]
+Monetization is live via a $20/seat Pro tier, with paid seats compounding weekly.
+Bottom-up, the wedge market alone is $60B — 30M professional developers × ~$2k/year of agentic tooling spend.

 Mid term — agentic coding teams.
 Small-to-mid engineering orgs (5–200 engineers) standardizing on a parallel-agent workflow as a team.
-Multi-seat enterprise deals are already in motion with Ramp and Thrive Holdings.
+Two enterprise contracts closed during the batch.
 The revenue stack is per-seat IDE plus the org-level platform features — Remote Workspaces, Automations, shared memory, admin controls, SSO/RBAC, audit logs — that get pulled in once an IC's workflow becomes a team workflow.

 Long term — Software Factories.
 Dozens to hundreds of agents triggered upstream from Linear, GitHub, Slack, and on-call — running in sandboxed cloud workspaces and shipping PRs continuously.
 Ramp Inspect, Stripe Minions, and Spotify Honk are early in-house implementations.[7][8][9]
 Every team that wants this without spending six months building it is a future Superset customer.